Student

 From ballroom to hip-hop to Dragon to Bhangra, MIT students love to dance!
 There are nearly 20 dance groups on campus, all of which vie for rehearsal space with instrumental groups, singing groups, and other performing arts organizations.
 Given the paucity of space available and the increased need for dance space in particular, a group of alumni organized a drive to fund a significant rehabilitation of the fourth floor, including two dance/movement spaces.
 These spaces will be for general use but include features especially important to dance and movement, including:

-- Natural light and views of the outdoors to make deep interior spaces more welcoming.
+• Natural light and views of the outdoors making deep interior spaces more welcoming.